-- 9-10: Yoga for Relaxation

-- 10-12: Dress rehearsal
+- 10-12: Office hours by appointment + " Motion and Emotion" with LaRaun Clayton

 - 12-1: Lunch

-- 1-2: Time for questions
+- 1-2: Dress Rehearsal

-- 2-3:30: "Putting Self-Care First" Workshop with certified yoga teacher and social worker
+- 2-3:30: Evaluations

-- 5-6: Final performance
+- 5-6: Final Concert

-- 6-8: Dinner Break

-- 7-8: Happy Hour and Debrief
+- 6-7: Happy Hour and Debrief

 Faculty List:

 Mimi Bornstein is a choral director, song leader, pianist, workshop and worship leader, singer, and composer with a belief that when we sing we change who we are, and when we change who we are we change the world.
 Mimi serves as founder and director of Voices United LLC, an organization dedicated to creating musical connections as pathways for promoting equality, opportunity and inclusion for all.